rampeer/py-parallelize/README.md

 productively by getting used to verbose but fantastic [ipyparallel](https://ipyparallel.readthedocs.io/en/latest/) API.
 - you are operating primarily with numpy arrays / vectorized operations.
 [Numba](http://numba.pydata.org/) is a great fit for such tasks.

-# Features

-What's the difference between this and \<insert package name\>?
-Well, unlike alternatives and homebrew solutions, this package:
-- Has progressbar!
-- Does not crash when stopped using Ctrl+C or "Stop" button in Jupyter
-- Works in Wandows
-- Continues working if stumbled upon occasional exception (i.e. you won't have to rerun whole process just because record #451673 out of 100M is broken)
-- Properly works with Series

 # Examples